Music by Gioachino Rossini

 The Academy Series is underwritten, in part, by Judy and Peter Leone.
 Major support has been provided by Ms. Lisa D. Kabnick and Mr. John H. McFadden.

-Leadership support for Otello has been provided by Mrs. Sandra K. Baldino, Carolyn Horn Seidle, and Barbara Augusta Teichert.
+Leadership support for Otello has been provided by Mrs. Sandra K. Baldino, Carolyn Horn Seidle, Jean and Gene Stark, and Barbara Augusta Teichert.

 Maestro Corrado Rovaris' engagement as the Jack Mulroney Music Director has been made possible by Mrs. John P. Mulroney

 Support for the Opera Philadelphia Orchestra and Chorus has been provided by Alice and Walter Strine, Esqs.

 Support for costuming has been provided by Sarah and Brad Marshall.